-When founders of the athleisure label, P.E Nation, Pip Edwards and Claire Tregoning decided to create a brand that was designed to "live at a fast pace", it was based on their personal love of adventure and fun.
+When founders of the athleisure label, P.E Nation, Pip Edwards and Claire Tregoning, decided to create a brand that was designed to "live at a fast pace", it was based on their personal love of adventure and fun.
 And unlike most of the fashion-focused trips they go on, their recent skiing holiday to Wanaka, New Zealand was just that.
-Touching down in Queenstown, the duo packed up their Jeep and drove to Wanaka where they spent the next four days exploring, skiing, and eating.
+Touching down in Queenstown, the duo packed up their Jeep and drove to Wanaka, where they spent the next four days exploring, skiing, and eating.

-It's not often we find holiday suggestions for the activity-inclined, commonly we seek tour-guide worthy recommendations for coastal sojourns through Italy, but after seeing this luxury travel itinerary, we're starting to think that a skiing adventure is just what the doctor ordered.
+It's not often we find holiday suggestions for the adventure-inclined, but after seeing this luxury travel itinerary, we're starting to think that a ski trip is just what the doctor ordered.
 These are the fashion darling's favorite places in New Zealand to eat, sleep, shop, and stay.

 Cardrona: Sitting about an hour's drive outside of Wanaka, Cardrona is considered the most popular ski field in New Zealand.
-It has open runs all over the mountain with a magical skyline view at every turn.
+It has open runs all over the mountain, with a magical skyline view at every turn.

 Soho Basin: Soho Basin is all about unforgettable experiences.
 It's a private ski area that offers pristine high-country terrain, world-class views, and gourmet dining.
-They only take two dozen guests a day so you'll miss the crowds and experience understated luxury at its finest.
+They only take two dozen guests a day, so you'll miss the crowds and experience understated luxury at its finest.

 Eat & Drink